krystenterry/k-Means-Clustering-Project/README.md

 2. **K-Means Algorithm and the Elbow Methodology**
 3. **Summary Statistics**

-Using these techniques, I identified the most important shopping groups based on income, age and the mall shopping score and created labels for each of the ideal number of groups.
+With these techniques, I identified the most important shopping groups based on income, age and the mall shopping score and created labels for each of the ideal number of groups.

 ## Objectives

-1. **Import Libaries and Dataset**
-2. **Conduct Univariate Analysis on Each Feature**
-3. **Conduct Bivariate Analysis on Multiple Features**
-4. **Cluster the Data into Customer Segments through Univariate, Bivariate and Multivariate Analysis**
-5. **Identify the Best Marketing Group within the Dataset**
+1. **Perform EDA**
+2. **Use KMEANS Clustering Algorithm to Create Segments**
+3. **Use Summary Statistics on the Clusters**
+4. **Visualize the Results**

 ## Project Structure